david-fried/Identifying-Vacation-Spots/README.md

 ## General Overview

-This was an assignment I completed for the Northwestern Data Science and Vizualization Bootcamp.
-I received an A.

 For WeatherPy, I used Jupyter Notebook, a weather website API, and pandas to create a csv file of weather data for over 600 cities.
 I investigated relationships between latitude and different weather patterns using scatterplots and regression.
 Using the data generated from WeatherPy, for VacationPy I created a map showing visual differences in humidities for each city.
 Finally, I added hotel locations for cities with good weather to the map.

 ### WeatherPy